the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 # leanpub-end-insert
 ~~~~~~~

+React's memo API checks whether the props of a component have changed.
+If not, it does not re-render even though its parent component re-rendered.
 However, the output stays the same when typing into the SearchForm's input field:

 {title="Visualization",lang="text"}
 ~~~~~~~